-■ So far, we have defined two projects to be linked if there was at least one contributor in common between them.
+So far we defined two projects to be linked if there was at least one contributor in common between them.
 But the potential of spillovers between projects may depend also on the number of contributors who participated in both projects.
-To capture this effect, we change the definition of a link and focus only on "strong" (or thick) links.
-Two projects are strongly linked if they have at least two contributors in common.
-That is, we define a new network in which the nodes are still projects, but the links are only strong (thick) links.
+To capture this effect we change the definition of a link and focus only on "strong" (or thick) links.
+Two projects are 'strongly' linked if they have at least two contributors in common.
+That is, we define a new network in which the nodes are still projects, but the links are only 'strong' (thick) links.

-Redefining the network has a dramatic effect on its structure.
-Previously, in a network in which one contributor in common was sufficient for a link, there was a giant component of 27,246 projects.
+Redefining the network has a dramatic effect on it structure.
+Previously in a network in which one contributor in common was sufficient for a link, there was a giant component of 27,246 projects.
 In the strongly connected network, the largest component of strongly connected projects consists of only 259 projects.
-There are four other smaller strongly connected components with between 50 and 75 projects.
-No other components have more than 27 projects.37
+There are four other smaller strongly connected components with between 50-75 projects.
+No other components have more than 27 projects.

-A comparison between projects in the (i) large strongly connected component, (ii) the four smaller strongly connected components, and (iii) other projects in the giant component is presented below in Table 8.38
+A comparison between projects in the (i) large strongly connected component, (ii) the four smaller strongly connected components, (iii) and other projects in the giant component is presented below in Table 6.